maur1th/naxos-forum/README.md

 $ vagrant up
 ```

+### Notes
-In case `vagrant up` fails during provisioning, provision again using `vagrant provision`.
+- In case `vagrant up` fails during provisioning, provision again using `vagrant provision`.
+- Dev server will then be accessible at: `http://dev.geekattitude.org`.

-By default, a test user is created with username `test` and password `123456`.
+- By default, a test user is created with username `test` and password `123456`.